 Note any damage you see to the rental car before you take possession of it, and make sure that it is written down and witnessed by the car’s owner or a rental representative.
 Include minor damage, including small stains on the upholstery or tiny dents.

-If you notice anything, including mechanical issues, after you have taken possession, report that promptly, too.
-That way, if the issue worsens, there is a record of that as well and you can avoid rental car charges.
+If you notice anything (including mechanical issues) after you have taken possession, report it promptly.
+If the issue worsens, there is a record of it and you can avoid rental car charges.

 Renting a car when out of town can save you money on transportation and give you the freedom to go where you want without waiting.
 There are risks, however, in assuming responsibility for a vehicle driven by multiple people.
 By taking the proper precautions before, during, and after renting a car, you can greatly reduce the chances of being hit with unfair rental car charges.

 Haven’t shopped for insurance in the last six months?
 There might be hundreds $$$ in savings waiting for you.